Tangerine-Community/Tangerine-client-legacy/tests/TestPlan.markdown

     vii.
 Custom validation (done)

     viii.
 Testing if abort and resume work with and w/o randomization (w/o randomization working, w/ is having some problems that may be associated with Tangerine))

+    ix.
+Grid (timed) subtests:

+      a.
+Valiidate the asterisk "mark entire line" button functions.
+      b.
+Validate that the "last item attempted" cannot be placed on a grid item located prior to the last item marked incorrect.
+      c.
+Validate the correct functionality of input mode (e.g. after test has ended, mark item #2 incorrect; move "last attempted" from x to y).
+      d.
+Validate the "Restart" button, re-run test.
+      e.
+Attempt to advance past subtest without having indicated last item attempted.

   b.
 Examining the results and making sure they look right